$0.38 EPS Expected for Hilton Grand Vacations Inc. (NYSE:HGV) This Quarter

-Wall Street analysts forecast that Hilton Grand Vacations Inc. (NYSE:HGV) will post earnings of $0.38 per share for the current fiscal quarter, according to Zacks Investment Research.
-Two analysts have made estimates for Hilton Grand Vacations’ earnings, with the lowest EPS estimate coming in at $0.18 and the highest estimate coming in at $0.67.
-Hilton Grand Vacations posted earnings of ($0.08) per share in the same quarter last year, which suggests a positive year-over-year growth rate of 575%.
-The firm is expected to announce its next quarterly earnings results on Thursday, November 4th.
+Wall Street analysts expect Hilton Grand Vacations Inc. (NYSE:HGV) to report earnings per share (EPS) of $0.38 for the current quarter, Zacks reports.
+Two analysts have issued estimates for Hilton Grand Vacations’ earnings.
+The lowest EPS estimate is $0.18 and the highest is $0.67.
+Hilton Grand Vacations posted earnings per share of ($0.08) during the same quarter last year, which indicates a positive year-over-year growth rate of 575%.
+The business is scheduled to issue its next earnings results on Thursday, November 4th.

-On average, analysts expect that Hilton Grand Vacations will report full-year earnings of $1.18 per share for the current fiscal year, with EPS estimates ranging from $0.87 to $1.49.
-For the next financial year, analysts forecast that the firm will post earnings of $2.53 per share, with EPS estimates ranging from $1.99 to $3.20.
-Zacks’ EPS averages are an average based on a survey of analysts that that provide coverage for Hilton Grand Vacations.
+According to Zacks, analysts expect that Hilton Grand Vacations will report full-year earnings of $1.18 per share for the current fiscal year, with EPS estimates ranging from $0.87 to $1.49.
+For the next financial year, analysts forecast that the company will post earnings of $2.53 per share, with EPS estimates ranging from $1.99 to $3.20.
+Zacks’ earnings per share calculations are an average based on a survey of sell-side research firms that follow Hilton Grand Vacations.

-Hilton Grand Vacations (NYSE:HGV) last issued its quarterly earnings results on Thursday, July 29th.
-The company reported $0.10 EPS for the quarter, missing the consensus estimate of $0.21 by ($0.11).
-The business had revenue of $334.00 million for the quarter, compared to the consensus estimate of $272.15 million.
-Hilton Grand Vacations had a positive return on equity of 14.76% and a negative net margin of 16.08%.
+Hilton Grand Vacations (NYSE:HGV) last posted its earnings results on Thursday, July 29th.
+The company reported $0.10 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.21 by ($0.11).
+The company had revenue of $334.00 million for the quarter, compared to the consensus estimate of $272.15 million.
+Hilton Grand Vacations had a negative net margin of 16.08% and a positive return on equity of 14.76%.

+Institutional investors have recently modified their holdings of the stock.
+Franklin Resources Inc. bought a new position in shares of Hilton Grand Vacations during the first quarter worth $81,480,000.
+Senator Investment Group LP bought a new stake in Hilton Grand Vacations in the 2nd quarter valued at $82,780,000.
+Parsifal Capital Management LP lifted its position in Hilton Grand Vacations by 30.3% during the 1st quarter.
+Parsifal Capital Management LP now owns 3,891,692 shares of the company’s stock worth $145,900,000 after buying an additional 904,977 shares in the last quarter.
+Polar Asset Management Partners Inc. bought a new stake in Hilton Grand Vacations during the 1st quarter worth about $23,704,000.
+Finally, Arrowstreet Capital Limited Partnership lifted its position in Hilton Grand Vacations by 4,759.8% during the 1st quarter.
+Arrowstreet Capital Limited Partnership now owns 641,495 shares of the company’s stock worth $24,050,000 after buying an additional 628,295 shares in the last quarter.
+98.76% of the stock is owned by institutional investors and hedge funds.

 Hilton Grand Vacations, Inc engages in marketing and sale of vacation ownership interval and management of resorts in urban destinations.
 It operates through the Real Estate Sales and Financing; and Resort Operations and Club Management segments.
 The Real Estate Sales and Financing segment refers to the sale of vacation ownership intervals on behalf of third-party developers using the Hilton Grand Vacations brand in exchange for sales, marketing and brand fees, and the financing solutions.